stat_poly_line() fits a polynomial, by default with

 In both cases the minimum number of observations with distinct values in

-the explanatory variable can be set through parameter n.min
+the explanatory variable can be set through parameter n.min.
+The

 needed.
 Anyway, model fits with very few observations are of little